-Propel America helps young adults go from high school into a career and higher education.
-We connect high schools, job-training organizations and community colleges, local employers and experienced mentors to build a clear path forward for students.
+Propel America helps young adults move from high school into a career and higher education.
+We connect high schools, job-training organizations and community colleges, local employers, and experienced mentors to build a clear path forward for students.

 Propel America’s support for young people has three phases:

-Fellows enroll in a 6-week-to-9-month training program to earn career credentials from a community college, “training bootcamp,” or private training provider.
+Fellows enroll in a 6-week-to-9-month training program to earn career credentials from a higher education institution or private training provider.
+Fellows can earn their credentials in-person or through a “blended” (part-virtual, part-in-person) model, depending on the pathway.
 Since students are out of high school but not yet drawing a paycheck, Propel America provides them with a stipend to minimize opportunity cost.
-Propel also provides one-on-one “navigator” supports through its industry mentors, teachers, staff members, and technology, as well as ongoing “peer cohort meetings” with a group of other Propel fellows in their area.
+Propel also provides them with a cohort coach to help them develop the skills they will need to succeed in their careers, as well as ongoing “peer cohort meetings” with a group of other Propel fellows in their pathway.

 Propel’s coaching is integrated throughout the program to support fellows on a pathway to upward mobility.

 Help students to build a professional and peer network that can support them over the long term

 Ensure students have access to supports and resources that they need to successfully transition to work

 Students participating in Propel as high school seniors will identify a pathway of interest.
 The pathways are based on the opportunities within a community and will leverage existing public funding streams to cover costs where possible.
 For more information on our Pathways, please visit People and Places.